✒ Plan-A ◀️⏸️▶️ Eason Down the Road - °7.5° °VG°

 love interests can be analyzed as 1-99% propositions.
 It looks like Ru and Yan are a 70% match.
 They get along great, but they fall short of being optimal.
 She has dreams and plans.
 He really doesn't.
 She's thinking big.
 He's thinking small.
 To be together forever ~for them~ means one or both of them will have to change - sacrifice.
 It's usually the woman.
 It's better to hold out for a 85%+ match.
 Invite the left brain in to analyze your love life.
 The right brain cannot do it alone!
 In Yan's case, he's probably the type that would be true - as long as everything goes well.
 He has a soft core: He'll cheat the 1st time something goes wrong.
 We see who he is when he pushes Ru for sex when she's sick in bed from exhaustion (Plan-🅱 scenario).
 He sees her more as a possession, not a human being.
 Ru is a tuffy.
 I don't think she'd ever cheat on her mate.
 She's projected that part of herself onto Yan.
 She saw what she wanted to see, and not the truth.
 This is a human failing.
 This is what we all do.

 Back to Ru & Eason.
-“You insist on hearing him say it,” Mr. Sexy Voice sounds more like a berceuse.
+“You insist on hearing him say it,” (Mr. Sexy Voice sounds more like a berceuse).
 “But why?
-Why should you be the one thrown away?”
+Why should YOU be the one thrown away?”
 Why indeed.
 His solution: 📌❇🔸 “Don't focus on the things you've lost.
 Count the things that you could have.”
 He promises to give her the next step once she learns the first one.
 The entire scene is riveting.

 Ru starts alleviating her sense of loss with possessions.
 Shoes.
 Bags.
 Clothes.
-They're a temporary high, but ultimately, they leave us more empty, not more fulfilled.
-The Goodwill stores are full, and our hearts are empty.
+They're a temporary high, but ultimately, they leave one more hollow, not more fulfilled.
+The Goodwill stores are full.
+Our hearts are empty.
 She says she has the things and the look that she wanted.
 She equates that to having the life that she wanted.
 The only thing she's missing is a person to eat dinner with, she reasons.
 An inebriated Ru shows back up at Easton's place demanding to know the second step.
 She wakes up the next morning on his couch and tries to slink out, but he has breakfast set out for her. 📌❇🔸 “Break up with him.
 That's the next step.”
 He'll later say, in the post-break-up-break-down, that they sound more like 2 people who “don't hate e/o and are afraid of being alone.”
 He wonders if people need love or just a way to ward off the loneliness?
 He suggests they experiment together.
 “Do you hate me?”
 She shakes her head.
 “PERFECT.”

 📌❇🔸“Don't allow anyone in this world to really understand you,” is his next tip.
 “Won't that make you feel lonely?”
 She wants to know.
 “It's human nature to feel lonely,” he replies.
 “Only love, as well as marriage and family, can comfort the fear of being alone.
 It could never solve the feelings of loneliness.”
 “One day, you'll have an epiphany.
 Even if there was a person who understands you completely, you would still feel lonely.
 Therefore, being afraid of loneliness is the most stupid thing.”
 I know this is true.
 Get sick.
 Struggle mentally and emotionally from it.
 Watch all your relationships evaporate.
 On one level, I understand it.
 I never expected anyone to be there for me, primarily because I never expected to be in need.
 My experience has turned my sights upward, spiritually, and backwards to what I learned in Sunday school.
-“From a really young age, I trained myself to enjoy loneliness and to enjoy the feeling of not being understood.”
+“From a really young age, I trained myself to enjoy loneliness and to enjoy the feeling of not being understood,” claims Eason.
 Ru studies him, but she doesn't understand him.

 Women are sneered at if they choose to be housewives, though everything a housewife does is work that must be done.
 It's not just full-time, it's overtime work.
 For career women, they're criticized for how they don't keep it together or give enough.
 Most careers are not fulfilling.
 The workplace can be dismal.
 Spending a third of your life in a cubicle is a level of hell.
 How much of what we do, do we do because it's expected?
 Are we really happy with our choices?
 Most of us seniors would do things completely differently if given the opportunity.
 There's no one-fits-all answer.
 Before a woman makes a decision between Plan-🅰 and Plan-🅱 she should weigh it for days.
 Following a career path for which you have a passion has a great chance of being fulfilling.
 Following a career path only for pride has almost no chance of being fulfilling!
 Being a housewife for a man who adores and appreciates you is fulfilling.
 Being a housewife for a man who fails to love and respect the wife will be crushing.
 Carefully weigh the costs.
 After factoring in wardrobe, transportation, lunches, and childcare, most women are hardly making minimum wage.
 Your job will never love you back.
 Even if you're the CEO, it will go on without you.
 You build love and fulfillment through your family.
-Whether a woman works or not, that's living.

 Plan-🅰 is fraught with lonliness and loss as well, though she ends up with plenty of money.
 The show continues toggling until the end.
 Actually, both plans work out in their own ways.
 Taiwan has the second highest divorce rate in Asia, and the birthrate is very low.
 I suspect they're trying to encourage people to stick with their families.
 The main message seems to be that life isn't easy, and it's up to us to find a way to make it work.
 I'm Plan-🅰 all the way.
 Yan and his mama can have themselves.